nitinreddy3/MeteorJS/isomorphicjs/readme.md

 Prerequisites for the application

-Meteor JS Download the meteor distribution (https://www.meteor.com/install)
+For windows user Meteor JS Download the meteor distribution (https://www.meteor.com/install)

 For linux/mac curl https://install.meteor.com/ | sh Setup

-Clone from the current repository Running the app
+1. Clone from the current repository Running the app

-Move to the project directory $ cd /isomorphicjs Start the server (by default runs the server on port 3000) $ metoer or
+2. Move to the project directory $ cd /isomorphicjs

+3. Start the server (by default runs the server on port 3000)
+   $ metoer or
    $ meteor --port 4000 Open the app in your browser (localhost:3000)